 Like this scenario: a Chinese ship fires on a U.S. ship in the South China Sea.
 The U.S. ship flees with a few causalities and Trump orders an attack on a Chinese ship in retaliation.
 The ship sinks, and China cannot possibly accept disrespect and in turn sinks a sub and imposes trade sanctions.
 The U.S. rallies to the flag and does the same.
 Eventually China uses a supercav missile to take out a U.S. carrier.

-One could spin out an infinite number of scenarios like the above, which may develop very quickly, over the course of days or weeks.
+One could spin out an infinite number of similar scenarios, which may develop very quickly, over the course of days or weeks.
 Tit-for-tat may be an attractive strategy for small bands of humans or proto-humans in hunter-gatherer or agricultural societies fighting each other.
 It could end the world in the nuclear age.

 Maybe nothing catastrophically bad will happen.
 I hope so and think that will be true.
 But to pretend he is a “normal” politician (or to vote for him) is to be willfully blind to history and to the man himself.
 In darker moments I wonder: maybe we don’t deserve democracy or freedom.
 Those who will not even vote for it—and half the potential electorate didn’t vote—don’t deserve it.
 Maybe institutions will resist Trump for the next four years, or resist his most militaristic and dangerous impulses.
 Maybe they won’t.

 Again, I think the likely scenario is that Trump bumbles for four years and gets voted out of office.
-But nuclear war is a too-likely scenario and one that seems so far outside most people’s Overton window that they won’t even consider it, much as the total destruction that preceded World War I was inconceivably by any of the belligerents (had they realized it they would not have marched off to war, and many of the soliders themselves would have dramatically resisted conscription; they marched to their own deaths).
+But nuclear war is too far outside most people’s Overton window, so they won’t even consider it, much as the total destruction that preceded World War I was inconceivable by any of the belligerents—had they realized it they would not have marched off to war, and many of the soliders themselves would have dramatically resisted conscription; they marched to their own deaths.